Ulvenhout: History

-The village was first mentioned in 1274 as Ulvenholti.
-The -hout part means deciduous forest.
-Ulven is suspected to be an extinct word for species of tree.
-Ulvenhout was an agrarian settlement which started to developed in the 19th century along the Breda to Hoogstraten road.
+The village was first mentioned in 1274 as "Ulvenholti".
+The "hout" part means a deciduous forest.
+"Ulven" is suspected to be an extinct word for species of tree.
+Ulvenhout was an agrarian settlement which started to develop in the 19th century along the Breda - Hoogstraten road.

-The Roman Catholic St Lawrence Church was built between 1903 and 1904 in Gothic Revival style.
+The Roman Catholic St Lawrence Church was built in 1903 and 1904 in Gothic Revival style.
 The tall tower has a constricted spire with corner turrets.
-It forms a collection with the nearby clergy house and school.
-A 17th century gate post and house are near the church which belonged to the buitenplaats summer residence of Justinus van Nassau, the governor of Breda.
+It forms a collection with the nearby clergy house, a school, a 17th century gate post and a house near the church which belonged to the Buitenplaats' summer residence of Justinus van Nassau, the governor of Breda.

 Ulvenhout was home to 266 people in 1840.
-In 1942, it became part of the municipality of Nieuw-Ginneken.
+In 1942, it became a part of the municipality of Nieuw-Ginneken.
 In 1997, it was merged into Breda except for the part of the village south of the A58 which was transferred to the municipality of Alphen-Chaam.